 I push the sheets off my body and I stand up next to the bed, facing Alazne, who sits up and hooks her fingers in the waistband of my boxers.
 She slowly slides them down my legs as she kisses her way from my stomach, across my hip bones, and to the base of my cock, which hasn’t gone down since I woke up this morning.
-As Alazne smears the sensitive skin of my shaft with her warm saliva, I slide my hands through her light brown hair and hold her head while she opens her mouth and takes me in.
+As Alazne smears the sensitive skin of my shaft with her warm saliva, I slide my hands through her light brown hair.
+She opens her mouth and takes me in.

 I close my eyes as Alazne’s wet mouth slides slowly up and down my hard cock.
 She swirls her tongue around the tip in a figure eight pattern.
 The pleasure is nearly unbearable, but to my surprise I also feel relieved: if Alazne keeps her mouth busy, she won’t ask me questions for which I would have to fabricate the answers.

 After we bought a bunch of clothes for Alazne in the stores of the Mendibil mall, we parted ways so I could return home and make sure that my ghost roommate and confidant Kateryna hadn’t killed herself due to her recent despair.
 Just kidding, she couldn’t get rid of her consciousness even if she was serious about suicide, because she’s trapped in the afterlife.